lgc13/LucasCosta_portfolio/python/README.md

 <!-- Technology welcome message -->
 Python is one of the main technologies that I use.
 One of my best friends, Chris, introduced me to this easy syntax, object oriented programming language during my studies at Florida State University.
 I really enjoy Python, given how easy, clean, and intuitive it is.
 I also prefer to use Python whenever I work on any of my personal projects.

 Currently, I am working on expanding my skills by creating a full stack application with Flask, and Django.
-Also, I teach Python at LaunchCode, a non-profit organization that focuses on teaching programming skills to people who have never done it before.
+I am also teaching Python at LaunchCode, a non-profit organization that focuses on teaching programming skills to people who have never done it before.

 <h6>Click the title links if you want to see more details about a particular project.</h6>